 The publication of the Independent Inquiry into Inequalities in Health Report in 1998 gave a new impetus to the study of the relationship between poverty and health.
 In the years following its publication, alternatives to social class - as a general measure of relative affluence or poverty in a society - were increasingly investigated such as unemployment and single parenthood.
 Several different ways of combining variables taken from the census or elsewhere were developed as a means of categorising deprivation within the populations of small geographically defined areas (census enumeration districts, local government wards, or postcode sectors).
 The methods in most common use until recently were those developed by Townsend et al, Jarman and Carstairs and Morris.
 All use methods of combining variables to generate a summary score to reflect the socioeconomic status of a locality relative to the distribution of scores obtained for all localities.
 An important early academic article on the relative merits of different measures is ‘Which deprivation?
 A comparison of selected deprivation indexes’, published in 1991.

 The SIMD was first published in June 2004, based on a slightly earlier initiative from England & Wales.
 In 2000, as part of the Neighbourhood Statistics programme in England and Wales (Now ONS Digital), a project to create new English Indices of Deprivation was commissioned.
 In Scotland, as part of the Scottish Executive’s Scottish Neighbourhood Statistics initiative, a new Scottish Index of Multiple Deprivation (SIMD) using similar methodology was published in June 2004 and was updated in 2006, 2009, 2012, 2016 and 2020.
 The English index combined information relating to income, employment, education, health, skills and training, barriers to housing and services and crime into an overall measure of deprivation at a small area level.
-One of the key differences between this type of index and previous deprivation measures is that it is derived from administrative data and, because it is not reliant on Census data, can be updated on a more frequent basis.
-English indices of deprivation were subsequently published for 2004, 2007, 2015 and 2019.
+One of the key differences between this type of index and previous deprivation measures is that it is derived from administrative data (routine data gathered through registration for, and use of, services such as health or education) and, because it is not reliant on Census data, can be updated on a more frequent basis.

 Value of measuring area deprivation